Mazi-John/Medicare-Part-D-Prescriber-2023-Cost-Per-Claim-Analysis-/README.md

 ## medicare-part-d-2023-prescriber-tier-segmentation-and-cost-analysis

-This is an analysis of the Medicare Part D 2023 claims data aggregated by prescriber npi to uncover high-cost outliers, high-cost prescribing patterns and assign a cost-tier system for cost management strategies.
+This is a cost-per-claim analysis of the Medicare Part D 2023 claims data aggregated by prescriber npi to uncover high-cost outliers, high-cost prescribing patterns and assign a cost-tier system for cost management strategies.

 ## BUSINESS CONTEXT